 Finally, you have the number necessary to determine what size wine cellar cooling unit you need to buy.
 Also, it is generally a better idea to buy up in size if you are on the upper limit of a cellar cooling units capacity.
 Yet, this will also depend on how well insulated your wine cellar is.
 Another reason to upsize your unit would be if you know up front that the cellar door will frequently be opened.
 Entering the wine cellar often results in the cellar cooling unit needing to work more.

+Finally, now we’ve determined what size cellar cooling unit is needed.
 Check out our more in depth cellar cooling unit comparisons.

 - Small Cellar Unit Comparison Chart